 No.14 dam a stream

-You can use all sorts of natural things to try and dam a stream, twigs, branches, stones and rocks.
+Get some tips from a beaver and use twigs, branches and rocks to dam a stream.
 You can also try all sorts of designs, but you'll need to work quickly to stop your dam getting washed away.
 And when you've built it, local wildlife will be happier if you remember to knock it down afterwards.

 No.15 play in the snow